Reception Diagnostic Center

 Q

-What are the dress rules for video visits at Reception Diagnostic Center?
+Are video visits different from in-person visits at Reception Diagnostic Center?

-For video visits, you must wear a shirt or blouse and bottoms or a dress, plus appropriate undergarments.
-Hats or head coverings are only allowed for religious reasons, and video visits otherwise follow the facility’s visitation rules.
+The core visitation rules are the same, but video visits have video-specific dress standards.
+You must wear a shirt or blouse and bottoms or a dress, plus appropriate undergarments, and hats or head coverings are only allowed for religious reasons.

 Visitation